grafana/grafana/internal/intentarch.md

 A Component is a subtree of Grafana backend code that is:

 - Rooted by a blank file named `componentroot` (similar to how `.git` and `go.mod` indicate the root of a tree)
-- Owned by at least one team (as indicated by CODEOWNERS, which must exist)
+- Owned by at least one team (as indicated by OWNERS, which must exist)
 - Has at least one group, as determined by component group conditions
 - Is restricted in what packages it may import and what Go types it may reference, via the rules corresponding to its group(s)